B-garces/Stocker.HTB-Write-Up/README.md

 ![image](https://user-images.githubusercontent.com/61332852/226728689-fb45bed0-5580-4350-bc5a-6a46adc81627.png)

-- The new sub domain led to a login page that I began to inspect the page to see if there was anything interesting on the front end.
+- The new sub domain leads to a login page that I began to inspect the page to see if there was anything interesting on the front end.
 To figure out how the login page was working I submitted some random credentials into the login page to see what the web traffic looked like going to the server.

 ![image](https://user-images.githubusercontent.com/61332852/226729130-9d88ef0a-466b-46d4-b632-270bd2702b36.png)